Documentation Index

 Upsert documents (POST /namespaces/{namespace}/documents/upsert)

-upserted_count(integer) - Number of documents upserted
+upserted_count(integer) - Number of documents accepted for upsert.

 Schema validation